 The Rose Institute stresses a high level of interaction between students and faculty.
 In their research on state and local government, students and faculty work side by side.
-Students receive guidance and instruction from professors, fellows and research associates experienced in the operations of both the public and private sectors.
+Students receive guidance and instruction from professors, and research affiliates experienced in the operations of both the public and private sectors.

 Alice Tweed Tuohy Professor Government and Ethics | Government Department, CMC

 firstname.lastname@example.org | (909) 607-3989 | Kravis Center 236

 Dr. Joseph M. Bessette (B.S.
 Boston College, M.A. and Ph.D.
 University of Chicago) is an Alice Tweed Tuohy Professor of Government and Ethics at Claremont McKenna College.
 His areas of expertise include ethics and American democracy, the presidency, American politics, crime and criminal justice, and American constitutionalism.
 His publications include American Government and Politics: Deliberation, Democracy, and Citizenship (Cengage/Wadsworth 2013), second edition; The Constitutional Presidency (Johns Hopkins University Press 2009); and The Mild Voice of Reason: Deliberative Democracy and American National Government (University of Chicago 1994).

 Professor of Economics | Robert Day School of Economics and Finance, CMC

 email@example.com | (909) 607-6796 | Bauer Center 325